-Credit cards finance can offer flexible ways to access extra funds when you need them – a saving grace for big purchases.
+Credit card finance can offer flexible ways to access extra funds when you need them – a saving grace for big purchases.

 By the way, you should know that using a credit card is not risk-free.
 However, if you are careful enough, chances are that you will not experience the disadvantages of credit card finance.

 What you should know about your credit cards finance

 In fact, it’s easier to apply and get a good credit card deal nowadays provided you have a slightly healthy credit record and you can prove that you can afford repayments.

 You might have been receiving letters from the banks or credit card companies asking you to come to take their credit cards and these letters often come with application forms and offer or incentives to lure you to apply.

 Just don’t go for it unless you understand what you are about to get into and thoroughly thought about it.